 \section{Design of \sys}

-Driven by the need for high-performance but memory-efficient RAG inference, we propose \sys{}, an end-to-end system that accelerates retrieval through its core \textbf{\lookah{} mechanism}, which accelerates the retrieval process with a GPU but only requires a small fraction of the datastore on the GPU memory.
-Alongside this technique, \sys{} further designs optimizations on caching, prefetching amount, and scheduling algorithms for batching and multi-GPU scenarios, forming a complete system for both local and cloud usages.
+Driven by the need for high-performance but memory-efficient RAG inference, we propose \sys{}, an end-to-end system that accelerates retrieval through its core \emph{\lookah{} mechanism}, which accelerates the retrieval process with a GPU but only requires a small fraction of the datastore on the GPU memory.
+Alongside this technique, \sys{} further designs optimizations on prefetching amount, caching, and scheduling algorithms for batching and multi-GPU, forming a complete system for both local and cloud use cases.